TL;DR

 IVP/EAS, the Expense Allocation System now sold under Indus Valley Partners after the IntegriDATA acquisition, targets large asset managers running complex allocation logic on top of enterprise GL infrastructure.
 The product is purpose-built for the same problem Ceviche addresses, and it is the most direct functional competitor in this list for firms that have already outgrown spreadsheets at scale.

-The allocation engine distributes expenses by AUM, NAV, market value, holdings, deal, strategy, or custom drivers, and supports N-level entity hierarchies for deep multi-fund structures (IVP).
-AI-powered OCR captures and validates AP invoices, and natively tags each as Management Company Paid, Fund Paid, or Recoverable inside one workflow (IntegriDATA).
+The allocation engine distributes expenses by AUM, NAV, market value, holdings, deal, strategy, or custom drivers, and supports N-level entity hierarchies for deep multi-fund structures.
+AI-powered OCR captures and validates AP invoices, and natively tags each as Management Company Paid, Fund Paid, or Recoverable inside one workflow, per the vendors' published product material.
 LPA policies are digitized in the platform and applied to each allocation automatically.
 Every user action lands in a complete audit trail, and a centralized Q&A hub logs invoice communications for SEC examination readiness.
 Named GL integrations cover SAP, Oracle, and QuickBooks, and the platform holds SOC 2 Type 2 certification.

 The honest limitation is fit for anyone below the enterprise tier.
 No source discloses pricing, licensing, or AUM-based fees, and no source publishes an implementation timeline or professional-services requirement.
-The only named case study is a $40 billion private fund manager (IntegriDATA).
+The only named case study is a $40 billion private fund manager.
 No smaller or mid-market reference appears anywhere in the public material.
 QuickBooks is named as a supported GL, but no source details the depth of the QuickBooks Online integration or any native Ramp or Bill.com connector.
-For a three-person team on a Ramp-to-QuickBooks-Online stack at $1B AUM, that absence of evidence is the answer.
-IVP/EAS earns its place for $10B-plus managers with an incumbent enterprise GL and dedicated implementation resources, not for lean teams replacing a spreadsheet.

 Deloitte Cascade Suite